Your inpatient stay

-All of our beds are in private rooms and there are just 2 rooms that have a shared ensuite.
+All of our beds are in private rooms with their own ensuite

 You will have your own telephone with a direct line for your convenience.
 Local calls are free.
 All other calls will be charged to your account.